hantuzun/spreadcoin/README.md

 Copyright (c)
 - 2009-2014, The developers;
-- 2017 - Åá, The BitcoinSpread developers
+- 2017 - ¬Å‚Ä°, The BitcoinSpread developers

 What is BitcoinSpread?
 ----------------